Tooth extraction with your Wheaton dentist

 - Diet: No eating or drinking until numbness subsides.
 Hot (temperature), spicy, and/or coarse/hard foods are to be avoided for the next week.
 Popcorn and peanuts are examples to avoid.
 Eat a soft diet and chew on the opposite side or away from the surgical site as much as possible.

 - NO SMOKING for one week; at least decrease amount or frequency as much as possible.

 More rules after a tooth extraction

 - Do not overexert yourself for the next 24 hours.
 REST!

 - For the next week.
-DO NOT spit.
-DO NOT drink from a straw.
-DO NOT open widely.
+DO NOT spit or drink from a straw.
 DO NOT “suck” on the wound site or candy.
+Limit mouth openly, in other words don’t open too wide.
 Any of these can disturb the blood clot in the surgical site and result in a “dry socket”.

 - For upper back teeth that are extracted.
-DO NOT blow your nose.
 DO NOT play any wind instrument.
-DO NOT sneeze through your nose.
+DO NOT blow your nose or sneeze through your nose.
 If the urge to sneeze arises, sneeze with your mouth open.

 - If there is swelling, we recommend a cold pack on outside of face near surgery site for next several hours.
 15 minutes on & 15 minutes off to prevent over freezing a numb area.

 - For bone grafts or dental implants avoid excessive forces or chewing in that area.

 Cost of tooth extraction